ABA Terms

 Reflexivity, Symmetry, and Transitivity: Understanding Stimulus Equivalence for the BCBA® Exam Read More »

-Motivating Operations ABA: UMOs vs CMOs Explained If you’re preparing for the BCBA® exam, you’ll see motivating operations ABA questions everywhere: task-list items, mock exam vignettes, and treatment-planning scenarios.
+If you’re preparing for the BCBA® exam, you’ll see motivating operations ABA questions everywhere: task-list items, mock exam vignettes, and treatment-planning scenarios.
 Many of those items quietly test whether you can tell the difference between unconditioned motivating operations (UMOs) and conditioned motivating operations (CMOs).
-On the exam, motivating
+On the exam, motivating operations ABA questions often ask things like:

-Motivating Operations ABA: UMOs vs CMOs Explained Read More »
+Motivating Operations (MO) in ABA: EO, AO & CMO Types Read More »

-Stimulus Control vs Motivating Operations: Key Differences Every BCBA® Candidate Must Know By BCBA Mock Exam If you’re preparing for the BCBA® exam, SD vs MO is one of those pairs that shows up again and again: “Is this an SD or an EO?”
+By BCBA Mock Exam If you’re preparing for the BCBA® exam, SD vs MO is one of those pairs that shows up again and again: “Is this an SD or an EO?”
 “Is deprivation a discriminative stimulus?”
-“When the teacher is in the
+“When the teacher is in the room, is that a motivating operation or stimulus control?”
+Many candidates kind

 The Four Functions of Behavior: How to Identify Them and Avoid BCBA® Exam Confusion

-The Four Functions of Behavior ABA: How to Identify Them and Avoid BCBA® Exam Confusion If you’re studying for the BCBA® exam, you’ve probably heard this sentence a hundred times: “Behavior is maintained by its function, not its form.”
-Understanding the four functions of behavior ABA is one of the fastest ways to read exam
+If you’re studying for the BCBA® exam, you’ve probably heard this sentence a hundred times: “Behavior is maintained by its function, not its form.”
+Understanding the four functions of behavior ABA is one of the fastest ways to read exam vignettes accurately and design effective interventions in real practice.
+But on test day, function questions

 The Four Functions of Behavior: How to Identify Them and Avoid BCBA® Exam Confusion Read More »